wxWidgets/website/docs/faq/general/index.md

 ### How does wxWidgets support platform-specific features?

-This is a hotly-debated topic amongst the developers.
-My own philosophy is to make wxWidgets as platform-independent as possible, but allow in a few classes (functions, window styles) that are platform-specific.
+wxWidgets philosophy is to make wxWidgets as platform-independent as possible, but allow in a few classes (functions, window styles) that are platform-specific.
-For example, Windows metafiles and file system volumes/drives have their own classes on Windows, but nowhere else.
+For example, Windows metafiles have their own classes on Windows, but nowhere else.
 Because these classes are provided and are wxWidgets-compatible, it doesn't take much coding effort for an application programmer to add support for some functionality that the user on a particular platform might otherwise miss.
-Also, some classes that started off as platform-specific, such as the MDI classes, have been emulated on other platforms. wxTaskBarIcon started as Windows-only but was eventually implemented for other ports too.
+Also, some classes that started off as platform-specific, such as the MDI classes, have been emulated on other platforms. `wxTaskBarIcon` started as Windows-only but was eventually implemented for other ports too.

-In other words, wxWidgets is not a 'lowest common denominator' approach, but it will still be possible to write portable programs using the core API.
+In other words, wxWidgets is not a 'lowest common denominator' approach, but it is still be possible to write portable programs using the core API.
-Forbidding some platform-specific classes would be a stupid approach that would alienate many potential users, and encourage the perception that toolkits such as wxWidgets are not up to the demands of today's sophisticated applications.
+Forbidding some platform-specific classes would be an incorrect approach that would alienate many potential users.

-Currently resources such as bitmaps and icons are handled in a platform- specific way, but it is hoped to reduce this dependence in due course.

-Another reason why wxWidgets is not a 'lowest common denominator' toolkit is that some functionality missing on some platform has been provided using generic, platform-independent code, such as the wxTreeCtrl and wxListCtrl classes.
+Another reason why wxWidgets is not a 'lowest common denominator' toolkit is that some functionality missing on some platform has been provided using generic, platform-independent code, such as the `wxTreeCtrl` and `wxListCtrl` classes.

 <a name="stl"></a>